 What Causes a Thin Content Penalty?

-Google provides the following examples of type of websites or situations that can result in a thin content penalty:
+Google provides the following examples of types of websites or situations that can result in a thin content penalty:

 - Autogenerated content